snakemake/snakemake-executor-plugin-slurm/docs/further.md

 *this depends on the cluser config and is not a default*

-You can specify the amount of tmpspace using the `tmpspace` resource:
+You can specify the amount of tmpspace using the `gres` resource:

 ```Python
 rule tmpspace_task: